CAMB-DSbD/FEWD/introduction_to_Promela-Spin/README.md

-Spin is the program that verifies that the model is logically sound (for example, no dead-locks) and specific properties (also called asertion) of the model, for example, _the model never reaches its final state if message cancel has not been sent and received_.
+Spin is the program that verifies that the model is logically sound (for example, no dead-locks) and specific properties (also called assertions) of the model, for example, _the model never reaches its final state if message ''cancel'' has not been sent and received_.